ymlai87416/drlnd-project3/Report.md

 )
 ```

-### Critic network
+#### Critic network

-The critic network as a value base network, input is the current state (as input of fcs1 layer) and the actions taken by 2 agents (as input of fc2 layer), output is the expected reward.
+The critic network as a value base function, the input is the current state (as an input of fcs1 layer), and the actions are taken by 2 agents (as inputs of fc2 layer), the output is the expected reward.

 ```
 Critic(